roderickdevelopers/roderickdevelopers/README.md

  }
 ```

-- I contribute to open source and I also write for the ember times 📰 when I can.
+- I contribute to open source, It is a great way to learn and work with a team.
+I also write for the [embertimes 📰](https://blog.emberjs.com/tags/newsletter.html) when I can.
 <!--
 **roderickdevelopers/roderickdevelopers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.